TalalAlsaiaari/ft_irc/README.md

 > A client is anything connecting to a server that is not another server.
 Each client is distinguished from other clients by a unique nickname having a maximum length of nine (9) characters.
 > In addition to the nickname, all servers must have the following information about all clients: the real name of the host that the client is running on, the username of the client on that host, and the server to which the client is connected.
 > The real name of the client's host should be obtained via a reverse lookup of the client's IP address.
 If the reverse lookup fails, use the IP address as the real name.<sup>[1](https://www.cs.cmu.edu/~srini/15-441/F06/project1/chapter1.html)</sup>
+> For this project we only focus on client-server communication.

+### What is a socket? <sup>[7](https://beej.us/guide/bgnet/)</sup>

+They are a way to speak to other programs using standard UNIX file descriptors.
+UNIX programs use file descriptors for any sort of
+I/O. File descriptors are an integer associated with an open file, but that file can be a network connection, a FIFO, a pipe, a terminal, a real on-the-disk file, or just about anything else. **EVERYTHING IS A FILE DESCRIPTOR.**

 # TO DO